araskazemi/greenhouse/Identity_Binding.md

 <a name="identity-binding-levels"></a>
 ## 3. Identity Binding Levels
 Linked identifications through the Identity Binding Service can be provided in three different levels of confidence.
-These levels can be used in the authorization process by the relying party.
+These levels can be used in the authorisation process by the relying party.

 <a name="basic-binding"></a>
 ### 3.1.
 Basic Binding